Shimakh/AWS-configuration/README.md

 `ssh ubuntu@PUBLICIPADDRESS`

-in order to connect to the system we type y
+in order to connect to the system we type: y

 now we are connected